DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/17femalefreelancer.md

 more than the basics of software development—which, truth be told, is what got me excited about the plan in the first place.
-The burden of our software, no matter how technologically crafted, would be its representation cornering us in the thread that continues equal positioning of women in the history of technology.
-It would also corner us into celebrating the fact that women *invented* the classification system; that men got recognition for it *before* women started doubting whether it’s the best system; that even though women were the ones entirely writing the programs that enabled machines to work, they were kept on the sidelines (Do you remember the term ‘kilo-girl’—1.000 hours of computing labor—in the 1940s?
+The burden of our software, no matter how technologically crafted, would be its representation, cornering us in the thread that continues around the equal positioning of women in the history of technology.
+It would also corner us into celebrating the fact that women *invented* the classification system; that men got recognition for it *before* women started doubting whether it’s the best system; that even though women were the ones entirely writing the programs that enabled machines to work, they were kept on the sidelines (Do you remember the term ‘kilo-girl’—1,000 hours of computing labor—in the 1940s?
 No?
 Look it up.)

 I don’t want my main role in web development to be the constant